 Lize-Anne Barker joined CCAR/CART in September of 2016 as an Administrative Assistant, and was recently promoted to CART Coordinator.
 She obtained her Office Professional Certificate from Capital Community College in 2014.
 Over the past 15 years Lize-Anne has worked in the human services field where she offered her professional office support experiences.
 Lize-Anne has also assisted in coordinating training throughout Connecticut as a State of Connecticut employee.
 She strives for success in whatever she does and is always willing to go the extra mile in helping others.
 Lize-Anne enjoys listening to gospel music, cooking, and most of all being a role model for her four beautiful daughters.

 Stacy (Rosay) Charpentier enthusiastically joined CCAR in January 2013.
-She brings with her a long history of successful project management and a deep commitment to serving her community, having worked in a non-profit setting for over 18 years.
+She brings with her a long history of successful project management, training and facilitation, as well as a deep commitment to serving her community, having worked in a non-profit setting for over 18 years.
 As a recovery ally, Stacy hopes that she can bring her experience of having a parent in long-term recovery to her position as the Director of the Center for Addiction Recovery Training.
-In her role, she strives to develop and market new, innovative, and high quality trainings for the performance enhancement of both CCAR Trainers and CCAR trained Recovery Coaches.
+In her role, she strives to develop and market new, innovative, and high quality training programs for the performance enhancement of both CCAR Trainers and CCAR trained Recovery Coaches.
 Stacy is honored to work for an organization that not only strives to provide the recovery community with such high quality services, training and support, but believes that by putting a face on recovery, more people will come forward seeking help through hope and the possibility of sustained long-term recovery.
 Stacy lives in Bristol with her newly blended family, which includes her husband, 2 daughters, 2 bonus daughters and a new puppy!

 Phillip Valentine (aka Right Click)